Naval Medical Center Portsmouth Substance Abuse Rehabilitation Program

 Naval Medical Center Portsmouth Substance Abuse Rehabilitation Program - Portsmouth, VA

-Naval Medical Center Portsmouth Substance Abuse Rehabilitation Program is an addiction and mental health rehab center located at 1001 Holcomb Road, Building 104 in the 23708 zip code in Portsmouth, VA.
+Naval Medical Center Portsmouth Substance Abuse Rehabilitation Program is a mental health and addiction treatment center located at 1001 Holcomb Road, Building 104 in the 23708 zip code in Portsmouth, VA.
 It is operated by the Department of Defense.
-Naval Medical Center Portsmouth Substance Abuse Rehabilitation Program provides naltrexone administration.
-Some of the treatment approaches used by Naval Medical Center Portsmouth Substance Abuse Rehabilitation Program include 12 step rehabilitation, motivational incentives and cognitive behavioral therapy.
-Naval Medical Center Portsmouth Substance Abuse Rehabilitation Program provides outpatient day treatment, 90 day inpatient rehab and outpatient methadone/buprenorphine or naltrexone treatment.
-It also provides residential treatment for substance use.
+Naval Medical Center Portsmouth Substance Abuse Rehabilitation Program provides administers naltrexone.
+Some of the treatment approaches used by Naval Medical Center Portsmouth Substance Abuse Rehabilitation Program include DBT, relapse prevention treatment and counseling for trauma victims.
+Naval Medical Center Portsmouth Substance Abuse Rehabilitation Program provides long term residential rehab, short-term residential treatment and residential rehab.
+It also provides residential treatment for substance abuse.

 Address: 1001 Holcomb Road, Building 104, Portsmouth, VA 23708